Turing Completeness and Sid Meier's Civilization

 I'll give three examples: the Game of Life cellular automaton, a class of neural networks, and Magic: The Gathering (MTG).
 The paper contains more examples (e.g., PowerPoint!), but I want to get right to the Civ stuff.

 The Game of Life is a cellular automaton: an infinite grid where every cell takes in one of two states ("alive"/"dead").
-It has some rules around evolution (e.g., if the current cell is alive but only one of its neighbors is alive, the current cell dies) which give rise to some very, very interesting patterns.
+It has some rules around evolution (e.g., if the current cell is alive but only one of its neighbours is alive, the current cell dies) which give rise to some very, very interesting patterns.
 It turns out that the rules, along with the grid, are able to build a UTM--so, the ruleset is Turing-complete.
 More interestingly, it is not possible to determine whether from a state of the grid, another state will emerge, so the Game of Life is undecidable!

 Neural networks were shown in the 90s to be able to compute a function from a rather large class of functions (call it B).
 The model of computation is slightly different: you have a two-layer neural network, with some activation function, and it can approximate any element of B to an arbitrary precision.
 Since an alternative definition of R is "all numbers that can be approximated in finite time", it's simple to show that B and R are equivalent in a certain sense.
 In fact, (another) way to think of TMs is as (partial) functions.
 You need the partial part because the TM may not halt, but otherwise it's the same thing.
 Note that here the unbounded resource is the width of the neural network: you'll need a massively wide neural network to simulate most functions of interest--but what matters is that you can, and sometimes efficiently!
 I also showed on that paper that it's not possible to determine the best architecture to approximate a function, so in a certain sense they are also undecidable.